Benny Moré: Banda Gigante

 Also in 1952, Moré was told that Duarte Brito was not taking Moré to certain Saturday engagements because Moré was black.
 Moré was furious and brought the issue up to the RCA Records agent in Cuba (Maurico Conde).
 When nothing was done, Moré decided to form his own orchestra.
 The first performance of Moré's Banda Gigante was in the CMQ radio program Cascabeles Candado on August 3, 1953.
 The original lineup featured Ignacio Cabrera "Cabrerita" (piano); Miguel Franca, Santiago Peñalver, Roberto Barreto, Celso Gómez and Virgilio Vixama (saxophones); Alfredo "Chocolate" Armenteros, Rigoberto "Rabanito" Jiménez and Domingo Corbacho (trumpets); José Miguel Gómez (trombone); Alberto Limonta (double bass); Tabaquito (congas); Clemente Piquero "Chicho" (bongos); Rolando Laserie (drums), and Fernando Álvarez and Enrique Benitez (vocals).
 The Banda was generally sixteen musicians, comparable in size with the orchestras of Xavier Cugat and Pérez Prado.
 Although Moré could not read music, he arranged material by singing parts to his arrangers, which included pianists Cabrerita and Peruchín, as well as trombonist Generoso Jiménez.

 Between the years 1953 and 1955, the Banda Gigante became immensely popular.
 Their first recording session took place in November 1953, which included the hit "Manzanillo".
 Other hits followed, including self-penned songs such as "Mi saoco", "Santa Isabel de las Lajas", "Cienfuegos" and "Dolor y perdón".
-In 1956 and 1957, they toured Dominican Republic, Venezuela, Jamaica, Haiti, Colombia, Panama, Mexico and the United States, where the group played at the Academy Awards.
+In 1956 and 1957, they toured Dominican Republic, Venezuela, Jamaica, Haiti, Colombia, Panama, Mexico, Puerto Rico and the United States, where the group played at the Academy Awards.
 In Havana, they played at a multitude of dance halls and cabarets such as the Tropicana Club, La Campana, El Sierra, Night and Day, Alí Bar Club, and the Hotel Habana Riviera and Hotel Tryp Habana Libre.

-Moré was offered a tour of Europe, France in particular, but he rejected it because of fear of flying; he had by that time been in three airplane accidents.
+Moré was offered a tour of Europe, France in particular, but he rejected it because of his fear of flying; he had by that time been in three airplane accidents.